 During the communist regime the monastery has deteriorated largely.
 When the Benedictine community had been restored, with the help of the state and foreign Benedictine monasteries it was able to repair the monastery and celebrate the millennium of the monastery in 1993 in a dignified manner – it was given given the honorary title “archabbey” by Pope John Paul II.
 This pope visited the monastery in person on 25th and 26th April 1997, in the year of millennium of St. Adalbert’s martyrdom.

 In 1999, after Abbot Anastáz Opasek had died, Prokop Siostrzonek became the head of the monastery as Prior Administrator, since 21st November 2017 as Archabbot.

-Both Břevnov and Broumov monasteries, together with the Emmaus monastery in Prague, Rajhrad monastery in Moravia, Maribor monastery in Slovenia and Ćokovac in Croatia create the Slavonic Benedictine Congregation of St. Adalbert (Vojtěch), which is a part of the worldwide Benedictine Confederation of the Order of Saint Benedict.
+After 1990 Břevnov and Broumov have been united again – Broumov monastery has been administered by the superior of Břevnov monastery so far.
+Both Břevnov and Broumov monasteries, together with the Emmaus monastery in Prague, Rajhrad monastery in Moravia, Maribor monastery in Slovenia and Ćokovac in Croatia create the Slavonic Benedictine Congregation of St. Adalbert (Vojtěch), which is a part of the Benedictine Confederation of the Order of Saint Benedict.